alicekellings/Sidebuzcom/src/content/blog/your-ultimate-guide-to-trading-platform-coupons.md

 ### They’re More Than Just Commissions

-In the financial world, “commission” might sound like the solitary charge you need to factor in, but the expenses are far more diverse:
+In the financial world, “commission�?might sound like the solitary charge you need to factor in, but the expenses are far more diverse: